-Warning: This product should not be operated with door open using fire screen (AC01397) in the United States or provinces where any particulate matter emission rate limit is enforced (ex: US EPA).
+This product should not be operated with door open using fire screen (AC01299) in states or provinces where particulate matter emission rate limit is enforced (ex: EPA).

 1. Open the door.

 2. Hold the fire screen by the two handles and bring it close to the door opening.